Skip to footer content

 4.2.
 Licensing

-IronOCR offers a full server framework and a variety of licensing options, including a free free trial and paid licenses based on your application server usage and deployment needs.
+IronOCR offers a full server framework and a variety of licensing options, including a free trial and paid licenses based on your application server usage and deployment needs.

 4.3.
 Installation